And Then There Were None: Stage

+There are two primary versions of And Then There Were None performed on stage, one with an ending faithful to the novel and the other with a happy ending twist.
+Both were performed while Christie was alive and with her input or blessing.
+At least one other prominent re-imagining has been produced.

+The original stage play

-And Then There Were None (1943) is Christie's adaptation of the story for the stage.
+And Then There Were None which premiered in 1943, is Christie's own adaptation of the story for the stage.
 She and the producers agreed that audiences might not flock to a tale with such a grim ending as the novel, nor would it work well dramatically as there would be no one left to tell the story.
 Christie reworked the ending for Lombard and Vera to be innocent of the crimes of which they were accused, survive, and fall in love with each other.
 Some of the names were also changed, e.g., General MacArthur became General McKenzie in both the New York and London productions.
 By 1943, General Douglas MacArthur was playing a prominent role in the Pacific Theatre of World War II, which may explain the change of the character's name.

+With the original ending

-Ten Little Niggers (1944): Dundee Repertory Theatre Company was given special permission to restore the original ending of the novel.
-The company first performed a stage adaptation of the novel in August 1944 under the UK title of the novel, with Christie credited as the dramatist.
+In 1944, Dundee Repertory Theatre Company was given permission to restore the original ending of the novel.
+The company first performed a stage adaptation of the novel in August 1944 under the UK title of the novel, Ten Little Niggers, with Christie credited as the dramatist.
 It was the first performance in repertory theatre.
 It was staged again in 1965.

-There was an article in the Dundee Evening Register in August 1944 about it.
+2005 adaptation

-And Then There Were None (2005): On 14 October 2005, a new version of the play, written by Kevin Elyot and directed by Steven Pimlott, opened at the Gielgud Theatre in London.
-For this version, Elyot returned to the original story in the novel, restoring the nihilism of the original.
+On 14 October 2005, a new more-gruesome version of the story, written by Kevin Elyot and directed by Steven Pimlott, opened at the Gielgud Theatre in London under the title And Then There Were None.
+For this version, Elyot returned to the original ending of the novel.
+During at least one of the preview performances, when one of the characters is poisoned, an actor began "projectile vomiting ... and hit the front row," although this was toned down later in the adaptation's run.
+Tara Fitzgerald starred as Vera, Graham Crowden as the General, and Anthony Howell as Lombard.

 Television

-Three British TV adaptations have been broadcast.
-The first two, which appeared under Christie's original title, were produced by the BBC in 1949 and by ITV in 1959.
-The third aired on BBC One in December 2015 as And Then There Were None.
+Three British TV adaptations have been broadcast: the first by the BBC in 1949, and the second by ITV in 1959 (both under Christie's original title); the third appeared on BBC One in 2015 as And Then There Were None.

 An American TV movie by Paul Bogart aired on NBC in 1959.
 In 2010, American animated TV series Family Guy adapted the story as "And Then There Were Fewer".

 There have been many foreign-language TV adaptations: